harrisonzm/harrisonzm/README.md

 - 👋 Hi, I’m @harrisonzm
-- 👀 I’m interested in ciber security and software development
+- 👀 I’m interested in cyber security and software development
-- 🌱 I’m currently learning some backend and cibersecurity topics
+- 🌱 I’m currently learning some backend and cybersecurity topics

 <!---